 Social Media Stand-in

-Second, Tech Savvy Citizens Collective is looking for someone to promote our social media pages, fundraising efforts, and volunteer opportunities on Facebook, Instagram, and other platforms.
-They need help to make their community outreach and social media campaigns a success!
+Second, Tech Savvy Citizens Collective is looking for someone to promote their social media pages, fundraising efforts, and volunteer opportunities on Facebook, Instagram, and other platforms.
+They need help to make their community outreach and social media campaigns a success.
 How you can help: